silbue98/PRO1000-V24/Milestone 2/Source Code/README.md

 Both prototypes are optimized for performance.
 The HTML/CSS version, while interactive, is still on par with the Figma prototype regarding loading times.

+## Security Measures

+Our website is hosted on a platform that automatically provides a Wildcard SSL certificate from Let's Encrypt.
+This ensures that all data transmitted between the web server and browsers remain encrypted and secure.
+The SSL certificate covers multiple subdomains and offers a straightforward implementation for enhanced security.
+We are committed to maintaining high-security standards to protect user data and ensure safe browsing experiences.

+## Feedback and Security Concerns

+We welcome any feedback regarding the user experience and security of the website.
+If you have any concerns or suggestions related to security, please reach out to us.
+Our goal is to provide a secure and efficient digital space for all users of the USN Co Working Space.

 ## Next Steps

 - Implement a fully responsive design for mobile devices in the HTML/CSS prototype.